Boost your Velocity frequent flyer point balance with a Westpac frequent flyer credit card.

 If you have a Westpac Altitude credit card, you can transfer your rewards points to the Velocity frequent flyer program.
 Here, we look at how this option works, the range of Westpac credit cards that offer Altitude rewards and other factors you need to consider so that you can decide if a Westpac rewards credit card option is right for you.

-Offer ends 31 July 2018 Eligibility criteria, terms and conditions, fees and charges apply Exclusive to finder, receive up to 90,000 bonus Qantas Points (75,000 on Visa and 15,000 on Amex) when you meet the spend criteria and save with a reduced annual fee of $50 in the first year.
+Offer ends 31 July 2018 Eligibility criteria, terms and conditions, fees and charges apply Exclusive to finder, receive up to 90,000 bonus Altitude Points (75,000 on Visa and 15,000 on Amex) when you meet the spend criteria and save with a $0 annual fee in the first year.

 Exclusive to finder.com.au - Westpac Credit Card Offer